How To: Create a Faux Wood Grain… with Paint!

 To prepare the workspace for painting, cover all surrounding areas with painter’s tape.
 You’ll also want to remove hinges, knobs, and other hardware or décor, in order to protect them from stray splatters.
 Lay down old newspaper beneath the workspace to keep sanding debris and paint drops off of floors and furnishings.

-If you’re starting with bare or a dark-colored, painted drywall, use a paint roller to apply a latex primer to the wall.
+If you’re starting with bare or painted drywall, use a paint roller to apply a latex primer to the wall.
 Dry the primer completely per the manufacturer’s instructions.

 With the project surface primed, you’re ready to apply a base coat of paint that looks like wood.
 Choose a low-luster latex paint that matches the undertones of the type of wood you want your project to mimic.
 For example, if you want the surface to bear resemblance to mahogany, opt for coral or dark red.
 For lighter woods like walnut or maple, select a shade of gold or orange.